Bright & Tender Spinach Crepes

 Method

 Rinse the spinach thoroughly under cold water and pat dry.
-If using mature ones, trim off the stems, as they may have a bitter taste.

 Strain the batter through a fine sieve for a smoother texture and brighter green color.